 Good Samaritan Society - Waukon is a facility located in Waukon, Iowa, a city with 6,303 people.
 With an overall score of A-, this is without a doubt a high quality nursing home.
-We were so impressed with this facility that we ranked it in the top 20 percent of all facilities nationally.
-This nursing home also received consistently good ratings in all of our categories.
-More information about these categories can be found below.
+We were so impressed with this facility that we ranked it in the top third of all nursing homes in the nation.
+This place's strong profile was highlighted by its inspection rating, which is addressed in the next section.

 Good Samaritan Society - Waukon

 - Independent Living

 Updated Apr 1, 2023 by Nick Reese

 Get pricing and details on Waukon senior living options.Get Pricing

 - Offers Inpatient Rehab